 Cardiovascular

-- Login to your National Registry account.
-Complete a recertification by examination application and pay the exam fee.
+• Login to your National Registry account.
+Complete a recertification by examination application and pay the examination fee.

-- NOTE: Be sure you complete the Recertification By Exam application.
+• NOTE: Be sure you complete the Recertification By Examination application.

-- After 24-48 hours, login to your National Registry account and print your Authorization to Test (ATT) letter.
-Follow the directions in the letter to schedule your exam.
+• After 24-48 hours, login to your National Registry account and print your Authorization to Test (ATT) letter.
+Follow the directions in the letter to schedule your examination.

-- You may make one attempt to take and pass the exam beginning on October 1 (one year prior to your current expiration date) and September 30.
-A cognitive competency by exam form will become available through your National Registry account upon successful completion of the exam.
+• You may make one attempt to take and pass the examination between October 1 (one year prior to your current expiration date) and September 30 (your expiration date).

 Active or Inactive Status